praabindhp/Thread_Synchronization/README.md

 Java is a class-based, object-oriented programming language that is designed to have as few implementation dependencies as possible.

-This Is A Java Program Illustrating The Thread Synchronization & Its Processes
+This Is A Java Program Illustrating The Thread Synchronization & It